Skip to content

 Current fixed auto-install selections:

-• managed launch: core
+• managed launch: core, extensions

-• managed join: core
+• managed join: core, extensions

 • CLI default: all